 Fortunately, there is a plethora of science, tech, engineering and math (STEM) camp programming in the techno-rich Bay Area.
-Options range from mainstays like electrical engineering and C++ computer programming to newer offerings such as neuroanatomy or game programming for iOS.
+The options range from mainstays like electrical engineering and C++ computer programming to newer offerings such as 3D printing or app building.

 Robotics Camp by Education Unlimited

-Girls who are into bots and batteries will love this class offered at Stanford University by Berkeley-based Education Unlimited and its partner, Sally Ride Science.
+Kids who are into bots and batteries will love this class offered at Stanford University by Berkeley-based Education Unlimited.

-The eighth- and ninth-grade girls in the camp use the popular VEX robotics platform to design, program and build robots with impressive skills.
+The eighth- and ninth-graders in the camp use the popular VEX robotics platform to design, program and build robots with impressive skills.

 “We start by building a chassis; our robot needs a stable structure to provide physical support,” Jennifer Herbert Creek, Education Unlimited’s chief operating officer, says.
 “Like a skeleton, it holds everything in place and is the building block from which other systems can be added.”

 The students then mount motors to the chassis and add wheels and gears so the robot can move – meanwhile learning about engineering concepts like speed and torque.
 They build power and communications systems using batteries and radio controllers, testing their robots in obstacle courses and a transportation challenge.

 They add finishing touches to the robots using computer programming, sensors and robotic arms.
 And then they show off their bots’ skills in a final sports championship.

 Besides labs in their “major” – robotics in this case – the campers get to do “minor” labs in subjects like forensic science.
 They learn the engineering process (brainstorm, design, construct test and redesign,) visit the Tech Museum of Innovation and experience life at a prestigious university.